arcus/education_modules/data_management_basics/data_management_basics.md

 After completion of this module, learners will be able to:

 - Define research data management
-- Explain the significance of data management as a component of the responsible conduct of research
+- Explain why data management forms an important part of the responsible conduct of research
 - Explain how various research stakeholders share responsibility for research data management
 - Give examples of research data management tasks within various stages of the research lifecycle